Sapreet Kaur, Executive Director (National)

 Gurjot joined the Sikh Coalition as a Staff Attorney in February 2012.
 Gurjot provides legal services to victims of hate crimes, employment discrimination, public accommodations discrimination, profiling and other forms of discrimination.

-Gurjot is licensed to practice law in Florida, New Jersey, and New York and before the U.S. District Court of New Jersey (a federal court).
-Gurjot was invited to provide remarks on behalf of new attorneys at an induction ceremony, after she received the highest combined score on the Florida Bar examination in the Fourth District Court of Appeal, which is comprised of Palm Beach, Broward, St. Lucie, Martin, Indian River and Okeechobee counties as well as one of the highest scores overall in the State of Florida.
-The Honorable Peter Blanc, Chief Judge of the Fifteenth Judicial Circuit of Florida, commented that it was the "best induction speech" he had heard in nearly 15 years.
+Gurjot is licensed to practice law in Florida, New Jersey, and New York and is admitted to the U.S. District Court of New Jersey.
+Gurjot provided remarks at a new attorney induction ceremony, after she received the highest combined score on the Florida Bar examination in the Fourth District Court of Appeal, which is comprised of Palm Beach, Broward, St. Lucie, Martin, Indian River and Okeechobee counties, as well as one of the highest scores overall in the State of Florida.
+Gurjot has appeared on panels on racial profiling and post-9/11 backlash issues and has been published in the The Washington Post, following the Oak Creek tragedy.
 Gurjot is an active member of the New York State Bar Association and the New York City Bar Association, where she is serving a three-year term as a committee member in the Young Lawyers Section.
+Gurjot, through the Sikh Coalition, is also a member of the Interfaith Disability Advocacy Coalition.

-Satjeet Kaur, Development & Communications Manager (New York City)
+Satjeet Kaur, Development & Communications Senior Manager (New York City)

-Satjeet Kaur joined the Sikh Coalition as an Education intern in October 2009, and took on the role of Operations Manager in September 2010 before moving to her current position as Development and Communications Manager in January 2011.
+Satjeet Kaur joined the Sikh Coalition as an Education intern in October 2009, took on the role of Operations Manager in September 2010, became Development and Communications Manager in January 2011 before moving to her current position as Development and Communications Senior Manager in June 2013.
 As Development and Communications Manager, Satjeet is responsible for the Coalition's national fundraising efforts and communications.

 Prior to joining the Sikh Coalition, Satjeet was coordinator at SAMAR, a South Asian focused marrow donor recruitment group, where she organized donor recruitment events and managed its communications and marketing.
 She also served on the Executive Board of the United Sikh Association at New York University as co-president for two years.